Razer Phone Review

 The fact that it can lower its refresh rate for less demanding and slower tasks – such as basic browsing – should also help to conserve battery; the screen won’t be rendering new images quite so often.

 Ultramotion is a nifty bit of tech that’s pretty similar to Nvidia’s G-Sync and AMD’s FreeSync.
-The tech syncs the screen’s dynamic refresh rate with the GPU to stop it jumping ahead and pre-rendering images early, thus causing screen tears and anomalies appearing when playing games.
+It syncronises the screen’s dynamic refresh rate with the GPU to stop it jumping ahead and pre-rendering images early, thus causing screen tears and anomalies appearing when playing games.

 Razer Phone – Software